nagashi/Temperature_Conversion-Rust/README.md

 The core algorithm follows these steps:

-1.  **Initialize the Program**: The `main` function starts the application by calling `run_app`, which contains the main logic.
+1.  **Initialize the Program**: The `main` function starts the application by calling the`run_app`function, which contains the main logic.
 The program prints a welcoming header to the user.

 2.  **Get the Conversion Unit**: The program prompts the user to enter `C` to convert to Fahrenheit or `F` to convert to Celsius.